 If you are interested in a Samoyed puppy, visit the Samoyed Club of America, recognized by the American Kennel Club (AKC), to find responsible breeders near you.

 Do you have a hypoallergenic best friend?
-Tell us in the comments below!
+Tell us on the Wide Open Pets Facebook page!